HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - [Wallet Connect Security Issue #2230](https://github.com/orgs/WalletConnect/discussions/2230)
 - [Wallet Connect on Wallet Mobile implementation, PR #245](https://github.com/HathorNetwork/hathor-wallet-mobile/pull/245)
 - [Wallet Connect fix over Hermes compatibility, PR #355](https://github.com/HathorNetwork/hathor-wallet-mobile/pull/355)

+# Future possibilities
+[future-possibilities]: #future-possibilities

+## Nano Contract State

+We need to show Nano Contract state on the wallet, for now we only have a link to explorer on Nano Contract Transactions component.
+By following the link to explorer, a user can inspect the Nano Contract state.

+The alternatives are (1) to porsuit two tabs on Nano Contract Trasactions component where the options are "Transactions" and "State"; or (2) to represent the state on the header.

+This is an open discusstion that requires more study, both in terms of Nano Contract state flexibility and user experience.